moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 You cannot score a filament finder on the real Universe — nobody knows the true network.
-So the first battery (experiment E0) manufactures truth: seeds dropped in a box, their **Voronoi diagram** computed, and the *edges* of the Voronoi cells — where three cell walls meet — taken as the filament network (a classic cartoon of the cosmic web, geometrically honest about branching).
+So the first battery (experiment E0) manufactures truth: seeds dropped in a box, their **Voronoi diagram**[^voronoi] computed, and the *edges* of the Voronoi cells — where three cell walls meet — taken as the filament network (a classic cartoon of the cosmic web, geometrically honest about branching).
-One variant keeps the edges straight; a second bends each into a Bézier arc.
+One variant keeps the edges straight; a second bends each into a Bézier arc[^bezier].
 Galaxies are sprinkled along the network with transverse scatter, node clumps, and 25% uniform clutter; both models get the identical blurred field.

 Explore the raw material below — the same box, at four sampling densities from "starved" (2,500 galaxies) to "saturated" (80,000).
 Red is the exact truth; blue is each model's recovered skeleton.

+[^skeletonisation]: Reducing a thick detected region to a centreline one grid cell wide — the "skeleton" of curves on which all scores are computed.

+[^realization]: One random draw of a synthetic universe; the "seed" is the number that initialises the random generator, so each seed labels one reproducible test universe.

+[^voronoi]: A division of space into cells, one per seed point, each cell containing everything closer to its own seed than to any other; the cells' walls and edges form a natural web-like network.

+[^bezier]: A smooth curve steered by a few control points — the standard way computer graphics draws curved strokes.

 </div><!-- /.l-body -->